United Kingdom

 UK legislation currently provides a specific regime for non-UK domiciled individuals setting up non-UK trusts with their overseas assets in that tax is broadly only due when payments/benefits are received from the trust.
 Capital payments, including benefits from non-UK resident trusts, are broadly matched to trust income and gains if the beneficiary is a UK tax resident.
 The rules are very complex and specialist advice should be sought in this area.

-Under the proposed changes to the taxation of non-UK domiciled individuals, from 6 April 2025 income and gains arising to ‘settlor interested trusts’ will be taxable on the settlor if they are UK resident.
-The current IHT position of non-UK resident trusts may also be changed with the introduction of the new regime.
+Under the announced changes to the taxation of non-UK domiciled individuals, from 6 April 2025 income and gains arising to ‘settlor interested trusts’ will be taxable on the settlor if they are UK resident.

 Trust register - 5th Anti-Money Laundering Directive (5MLD)